canjs/can-stache/docs/context.md

 outer();
 ```

-JavaScript looks for `last` looks in the `inner` context and then walks up the
+JavaScript looks for `last` in the `inner` context and then walks up the
 scope to the `outer` context to find a `last` variable.